poziryna84/Neural-Network-Models/README.md

 Neural Network Models with FastAI and other models.

-#The necessary data for the Mobile Net tutorial can be downloaded from  the following link:
+#The necessary data for the Head_rotation__Mobile__net tutorial can be downloaded from  the following link:
 # http://www-prima.inrialpes.fr/perso/Gourier/Faces/HeadPoseImageDatabase.tar.gz